lpverneck/notes/content/Software Engineering/json.md

   - completed
 publish: true
 ---
-JSON stands for Java Script Object Notation and is a lightweight format for storing and transporting data.
+JSON stands for 'Java Script Object Notation' and is a lightweight format for storing and transporting data.

 ## JSON Data Types